Skip to content

 Student Activities

-In HKU, there are over 130 student organisations and each with distinctive objectives and functions that cater to the diverse interest of the student population.
+In HKU, there are over 130 student organisations, each with distinctive objectives and functions that cater to the diverse interest of the student population.
 Serving from Undergraduates to Postgraduates, we have various categories of student bodies in service: Faculty and Academic Societies, Hall Students’ Associations, Sports Club, Cultural Clubs, Independent Clubs and Postgraduate Student Association (PGSA).
+List of student associations, clubs and societies: here.

 Student Amenities